tjaracas/dialcheap/exampleSite/content/english/blog/is-cloud-telephony-for-your-comapany.md

 description = "Cloud telephony hosted PBX Voice ocer IP Internet calling cheap world wide tariff " image = "/images/cloud1.jpg" image_webp = "/images/cloud1.webp"
-title = "Is Cloud Telephony for your comapany"
+title = "Is Cloud Telephony for your company"

 +++
 We have covered a number of topics relating to Cloud Telephony & Unified Communications, explaining the benefits of these technologies compared with traditional ‘on-premise’ solutions.